Khalifa bin Zayed Al Nahyan: As president: 2004–2022

 In January 2014, Khalifa had a stroke and was reported to have been in a stable condition after undergoing an operation.
+He was rarely seen in public after, and, with his health deteriorating, his brother, the crown prince, took over as the de facto ruler.

-During his presidency in February 2022, the UAE signed partnership agreements with Israel on tourism and healthcare.
+During his presidency in February 2022, the UAE normalised relations with Israel and signed partnership agreements on tourism and healthcare.

 Personal life

 Khalifa was the eldest son of Zayed bin Sultan Al Nahyan and Hassa bint Mohammed bin Khalifa Al Nahyan.
+This made him his father's representative, being the eldest son in the family.

-He was married to Shamsa bint Suhail Al Mazrouei, and had eight children: Sultan, Mohammed, Shamma, Salama, Osha, Sheikha, Lateefa and Mouza.
+He was married to Shamsa bint Suhail Al Mazrouei, on October 18, 1964.
+Sheikha Shamsa Bint Suhail was from a famous Al Khamis family of the Al Shikr branch of the Mazaria tribe in Liwa.
+Sheikh Khalifa and Sheikha Shamsa had eight children: